appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/04-design/read.md

 and imagery.

-The design system provides the structure to create intentional designs with interaction best practices, responsive layouts and an awesome look & feel.
+The design system provides the structure to create intentional designs with interaction best practices, responsive layouts and a solid look & feel.

 ## Material UI

-As Google Material Design itself is not suitable to apply in a React app as-is, we make use of a library that implements the Material design in React components called [Material UI](https://mui.com/material-ui)
+As Google Material Design itself is not suitable to apply in a React app as-is, we make use of a library that implements Material design in React components called [Material UI](https://mui.com/material-ui)

 import MaterialUI from '../../../static/img/04-design/material-ui.png';